portnov/hpview/README.md

 * Interactive filtering by item name, module or package name (module and package filtering works for `-hc` mode; for all other modes, only name filtering is useful).
+* Interactive zoom:
+  * Select time interval by dragging mouse with left button held pressed;
+  * Zoom selected part of the chart by clicking "Zoom In" button in the bottom right corner;
+  * Return to previous zoom level by clicking "Zoom Out" button in the bottom right corner;
+  * Return to original zoom level (to fit the whole chart into the window) by clicking "Reset Zoom" button in the bottom right corner.
 * Displaying of "trace elements", i.e. items that occupy very small amounts of memory.
 Such items are merged into one band called `(trace elements)`, as `hp2pretty` does.
 There are several options for such elements: